-HENRY was not ignorant of these intentions of his enemies; and he prepared himself for resistance.
+HENRY was not ignorant of these intentions of his enemies; and he prepared himself for relistance.
 He ordered troops to be mustered in different parts of the kingdom, and put them under the command of the duke of Bedford, and the earl of Oxford.
-He confined from jealoufy the marquis of Dorfet, who, he fufpected, would revenge the injuries suffered by his mother, the queen dowager.
-And to gratify the people by an appearance of devotion, he made a pilgrimage to our lady of Walfingham, famous for miracles; and there offered up prayers for fuccess and for deliverance from his enemies.
+He confined from jealoufy the marquis of Dorfet, who was brother to the queen regent; and who, he suspected, would revenge the injuries fuffered by his fifter.
+And to allure the people by an appearance of devotion, he made a pilgrimage to our lady of Walfingham, famous for miracles; and there offered up prayers for fuccess and for deliverance from his enemies.

 Being informed that Simnel and his forces were landed at Foudrey in Lancashire, he drew together his own troops, and advanced towards them as far as Coventry.
-The rebels had entertained hopes, that the disaffected counties in the North would rife in their favour: But the people, averse to join Irish and German invaders, convinced of Lambert's imposture, and kept in awe by the King's reputation for success and conduct, either remained in tranquillity, or gave all affistance to the royal army.
+The rebels had entertained hopes, that the disaffected counties in the North would rise in their favour: But the people, averse to join Irish and German invaders, convinced of Lambert's imposture, and kept in awe by the King's reputation for fuccess and conduct, either remained in tranquillity, or gave all affistance to the royal army.
 The earl of Lincoln, therefore, who commanded the rebels, finding no hopes but in speedy victory, was determined to bring the matter to a decision; and the King, supported by the native courage of his temper, and emboldened by a great accession of volunteers, which had joined him, under the earl of Shrewsbury and lord Strange, declined not the combat.
 The opposite armies met at Stoke in the county of Nottingham, and fought a battle, which was more bloody and more obstinately disputed than could have been expected from the inequality of their force.
-All the leaders of the rebels were resolved to conquer or to die, and they inspired their troops with a like resolution.
+All the leaders of the rebels were refolved to conquer or to die, and they inspired their troops with a like resolution.
 The Germans also, being veteran and experienced soldiers, kept the victory long doubtful; and even the Irish, tho' ill-armed and almost defenceless, showed themselves not defective in spirit and bravery.
-The King's victory was purchased with loss, but was entirely decisive.
+The King's victory was purchased with with lofs, but was entirely decifive.
 Lincoln, Broughton and Swart perished in the field of battle, with four thousand of their troops.
-As Lovel was never more heard of, he was believed to have undergone the same fate.
-Simnel, with his tutor, Simon, was taken prisoner.
-Simon, being a priest, was not tried at law, and was only committed to close custody: Simnel was too contemptible either to excite apprehension or resentment in Henry.
+Lovel, never having been heard of more, was believed to have undergone the same sate.
+Simnel with his tutor, Simon, was taken prisoner.
+Simon, being a priest, was not tried at law, and was only committed to close custody: Simnel was too contemptible either to excite apprehension or refentment in Henry.
 He was pardoned, and made a scullion in the King's kitchen; whence he was afterwards advanced to the rank of a falconer .